Disability: Under the Americans with Disabilities Act Amendments Act (ADAAA), a person is considered to have a disability if

 - is regarded as having such an impairment.

-Reasonable Accommodations: A reasonable accommodation is any change or adjustment to a job or work environment that permits a person with a disability to participate in the job application process, to perform the essential functions of a job, or to enjoy benefits and privileges of employment equal to those enjoyed by staff without disabilities.
-For example, a reasonable accommodation may include, but is not limited to: acquiring or modifying equipment or devices, job restructuring, modified work schedules, removing readily achievable barriers
+Reasonable Accommodations: A reasonable accommodation is any change or adjustment to a job or work environment that permits a person with a disability to participate in the job application process, to perform the essential functions of a job or to enjoy benefits and privileges of employment equal to those enjoyed by staff without disabilities.
+For example, a reasonable accommodation may include, but is not limited to: acquiring or modifying equipment or devices, job restructuring, modified work schedules or removing readily achievable barriers.

 Essential Function: It is important to note that employees must perform the essential functions of their jobs and meet all job-related requirements, with or without reasonable accommodations.
 What is reasonable by way of accommodation typically is a fact-specific inquiry informed by job requirements.